Dchuntington821/TripleTen_Projects/README.md

 | 14 | App Deployment Project | Perform an EDA with data visualizations.
 Using render, create an interactive web-based application.
 This project is in a separate repository: https://github.com/Dchuntington821/Sprint-4-Project |

-* Note: project descriptions are not yet available for projects 8 - 10
+* Note: project descriptions are not yet available for projects 9 and 10